leoshimo/vrs/docs/concepts.md

 ### In Emacs

-In `lyric-mode`, put point on or just after a call's closing parenthesis and press `C-c C-m` to show its expansion. `C-u C-c C-m` uses `macroexpand`.
+In `vrs-mode`, put point on or just after a call's closing parenthesis and press `C-c C-m` to show its expansion. `C-u C-c C-m` uses `macroexpand`.

 Each editor command opens a fresh connection.
 Include local definitions in the